c4pt0r/pfs/agfs-shell/README.md

 ### JSON Processing with jq

-agfs-shell2 includes a built-in **jq** command for processing JSON data.
+agfs-shell includes a built-in **jq** command for processing JSON data.
 This allows you to query, filter, and transform JSON files stored in AGFS.

 ```bash
 # Basic JSON formatting